 WHAT OTHERS SAY: “Steve Mnuchin is just another Wall Street insider,” Senators Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts said in a joint statement.
 “That is not the type of change that Donald Trump promised to bring to Washington – that is hypocrisy at its worst.”

+But analysts said it is Mr Mnuchin’s track record at hedge and private equity funds - where the real money is made on Wall Street these days - that makes him appealing to Mr Trump.
 “Mnuchin as Treasury secretary is somebody who can speak to bankers – Jamie Dimon, Lloyd Blankfein, James Gorman and Brian Moynihan.
-He can speak their language,” said Mr Gary Kaminsky, a former vice chairman at Morgan Stanley, referring to the chief executives of JPMorgan Chase, Goldman, Morgan Stanley and Bank of America.
+He can speak their language,” said Mr Gary Kaminsky, a former vice-chairman at Morgan Stanley, referring to the chief executives of JPMorgan Chase, Goldman, Morgan Stanley and Bank of America.

 MR WILBUR ROSS, COMMERCE SECRETARY

-DUTIES: He will move the US away from the broad multinational free trade agreements that have shaped the global economy over the past generation in favour of bilateral deals.
+DUTIES: He is expected to move the US away from the broad multinational free trade agreements that have shaped the global economy over the past generation in favour of bilateral deals.
+He will help handle trade disputes with countries like China, including complaints about the dumping of cheap metals into the US market.

-But the official, who spoke on the condition of anonymity to discuss Mr Trump’s personnel choices, said: “If there’s any concern at all, it’s the principle of civilian control over the military.
+But the official, who spoke on condition of anonymity, said: “If there’s any concern at all, it’s the principle of civilian control over the military.
 This role was never intended to be a kind of Joint Chiefs of Staff on steroids, and that’s the biggest single risk tied to Mattis.
 For Mattis, the biggest risk for him personally is that he will have a national security adviser in the form of Mike Flynn whose management style and extreme views may arch Mattis’s eyebrows and cause conflict over time.
-It’s no fun to be secretary of defense if you have to constantly feud with the White House.”
+It’s no fun to be secretary of defence if you have to constantly feud with the White House.”

 SOURCE: THE STRAITS TIMES US BUREAU, WASHINGTON POST, NYTIMES, REUTERS